deliteser112/eclipse-platform-releng-buildtools/docs/admin-tool.md

 *   **`ListObjectsCommand`** -- Lists all objects of a specific type from the server and outputs them.
-*   **`MutatingCommand`** -- Provides a facility to create or update entities in Datastore, and uses a diff algorithm to display the changes that will be made before committing them.
+*   **`MutatingCommand`** -- Provides a facility to create or update entities in the database, and uses a diff algorithm to display the changes that will be made before committing them.